Spinal Manipulation for Low-Back Pain

 - Cauda equina syndrome (CES), a significant narrowing of the lower part of the spinal canal in which nerves become pinched and may cause pain, weakness, loss of feeling in one or both legs, and bowel or bladder problems, may be an extremely rare complication of spinal manipulation.
 However, it is unclear if there is actually an association between spinal manipulation and CES.

 - Tell all your health care providers about any complementary health practices you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.
-For tips about talking with your health care providers about complementary health approaches see the National Center for Complementary and Integrative Health’s (NCCIH) Time to Talk campaign.

 About Low-Back Pain